akash-network/awesome-akash/XLM-RoBERTa/README.md

 ## Deployment

-To deploy the application on the Akash network, you can use the deploy.yaml in this repository on Akash's new GPU marketplace using Cloudmos, Akash Console, or Akash CLI
+To deploy the application on the Akash network, you can use the deploy.yaml in this repository on Akash's new GPU marketplace using Akash Console, or Akash CLI

 ## Usage